-My salmon sampler is 3 of my favorites––5 lbs. boneless king portions (or 7 lbs. coho if king is sold out), 5 lbs. boneless sockeye portions, and 5 lbs. of my famous salmon burgers.
+My salmon sampler is 3 of my favorites––5 lbs. boneless king portions, 5 lbs. boneless coho portions, and 5 lbs. of my famous salmon burgers.
 The Salmon Sampler is 15 lbs. total.
 If you can't decide which species to get, or if you want to try them all side by side, my salmon sampler is the way to go.

 Each of the three species has their own unique flavor, texture, and color.
 While sockeye is brilliant red and firm with a "salmony" flavor, king is mild, rich, and delicate.
 My salmon burgers are a mixture of king and sockeye, combining the best aspects of each (and a few choice ingredients) into a delicious, healthy, and extremely easy to cook salmon burger.

 The sockeye, king, and coho salmon come as boneless portions.
 The salmon burgers are hand chopped salmon with shallots/onions, bread crumbs, capers, and mustard.
 They are hand formed salmon patties.
 Of course they are boneless also.
 See below in "Cut" for more details.